kylapurcell/kylapurcell/README.md

-### Hi, My name is Kyla and I am a second degree student at UBC 👋
+### Hi, My name is Kyla 👋
 ********
+I am currently a 4th year computer science student at the University Of British Columbia.
+I obtained a bachelors degree from UBC in the biological sciences in 2018 and decided to pursue software development after taking a python course in my final year.
+I am very passionate about both genetics and software development.
+I am interested in game design, machine learning, algorithms and coding for social good.

 **Languages I'm Comfortable With**
 - Python